+Theodore Roosevelt

-Theodore Roosevelt The earliest written sasquatch references recount the experiences of early explorers and travelers.
-We are told that Leif Ericson encountered ugly, hairy monsters in AD 986, and that Samuel de Champlain was informed of a giant hairy forest beast in 1603.
+The earliest written sasquatch references recount the experiences of early explorers and travelers.
+We are told that Lief Erikson encountered ugly, hairy monsters in AD 986, and that Samuel de Champlain was informed of a giant hairy forest beast in 1603.
 There are indeed other accounts, and there is no telling of how many have been lost to history.

-In his book, Wanderings of an Artist Among the Indians of North America (1859), Paul Kane provided a first-hand, direct account of early Native fear of the creatures.
+In his book, The Wanderings of an Artist Among the Indians of North America (1925), Paul Kane provided a first-hand, direct account of early Native fear of the creature.
 On March 16, 1847, Kane was in the Mount St. Helens, Washington, area.
 He was unable to get Natives to accompany him up the mountain for fear of, "a race of beings of a different species, who are cannibals."

 Remarkably, the first major published account of what appears to be a credible sasquatch encounter was written by Theodore Roosevelt, who later became President of the United States.
-In his book, The Wilderness Hunter (1893), Roosevelt recounted a story told to him by a trapper that took place in the Bitterroot Mountains (Montana/Idaho) in the 1850s.
+In his book, Wilderness Hunter (1892), Roosevelt recounted a story told to him by a trapper that took place in the Bitterroot Mountains in the1850s.
 The trapper provided convincing details on how his partner was killed by some sort of beast that walked on two legs.

-Newspaper reports are by far the most numerous references.
-Many reports of possible sasquatch incidents prior to 1900 have come to light, and continue to surface as a result of the Internet and increased interest in the subject.
-(Photos: Public domain) THE SASQUATCH CLASSICS Fred Beck in the 1970s; Inset, 1924.
-(Photos: Left, J. Green; Inset, F. Lynch) THE OSTMAN ABDUCTION Also in the summer of 1924, Albert Ostman claimed he was abducted by a sasquatch near Toba Inlet, British Columbia.
+Newspaper reports are by far the most numerous.
+Many reports of possible sasquatch incidents prior to 1900 have come to light, and continue to surface as a result of new electronic technologies and increased interest in the subject.

+THE SASQUATCH CLASSICS

+Fred Beck in the 1970s; Inset, 1924.

+THE OSTMAN ABDUCTION

+Also in the summer of 1924, Albert Ostman claimed he was abducted by a sasquatch near Toba Inlet, British Columbia.
 He was carried away in his sleeping bag and held captive for six days by a sasquatch family (male, female, young boy and girl).
-He documented the entire story and provided a sworn statement as to its truthfulness.
-He died steadfast that everything he related was factual.
-(Photo: J. Green)
+The story of his captivity and escape is well documented, and he died still firm that his sworn account was true.

-Abandoned Chapman home, late 1950.
+Abandoned Chapman Home, late 1950.

-(Photo: J. Green)

 THE APEMEN OF MT.
 ST HELENS

 In the summer of 1924, Fred Beck and four other prospectors claimed they were attacked by a number of sasquatch near Mt.
 St. Helens, Washington.
 The creatures threw rocks at the men's cabin and tried to break through the roof, wall, and door.
 The attack continued throughout the night, but the sturdy windowless cabin withstood all assaults.
-In the morning, Beck shot one of the creatures which toppled into Ape Canyon (so named as a result of this incident).
+In the morning, Beck said he shot one of the creatures which toppled into Ape Canyon (so named as a result of this incident).